dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/t2-summary.md

   * update any setup/deployment steps (make sure a new user can set it up)
 * link to Final Project Repo wiki page
 * links to gifs of short demos of your product
-* make sure to fill out the team survey
+* make sure to fill out the team survey!